Skip to main content

 string

-The "databaseName" property is a required string that specifies the database that contains the tables.
+The "databaseName" property is a string that identifies the name of the target database.

 • A zero-length "databaseName" is invalid.